qakaio/qakaio/README.md

 Quality assurance with more than 10 years of experience and complete knowledge of the entire software development life cycle, with a passion for finding bugs and delivering an excellent quality product to the end user. 💙

 I also like to create my own games and 2D art, mainly pixel art and animation.
-Usually, I am busy playing a new instrument, having a beer, watching YouTube tutorials, or maybe trying to cook a random recipe that I saw online. 🍺 🍖
+Usually, I am busy playing a new instrument, playing games, watching YouTube tutorials, or maybe trying to cook a random recipe that I saw online. 🎮 🍖

 I was a <b>hardcore</b> gamer once, but now, I am trying my best to appreciate everything else life has to offer other than <b>"the internet"</b>. 🌈